Historical Vedic religion: Characteristics

 The idea of reincarnation, or saṃsāra, is not mentioned in the early layers of the historic Vedic religion texts such as the Rigveda.
 The later layers of the Rigveda do mention ideas that suggest an approach towards the idea of rebirth, according to Ranade.

 The early layers of the Vedas do not mention the doctrine of Karma and rebirth, but mention the belief in an afterlife.
 According to Sayers, these earliest layers of the Vedic literature show ancestor worship and rites such as sraddha (offering food to the ancestors).
-The later Vedic texts such as the Aranyakas and the Upanisads show a different soteriology based on reincarnation, they show little concern with ancestor rites, and they begin to philosophically interpret the earlier rituals.
+The later Vedic texts, such as the Aranyakas and the Upanisads show a different soteriology based on reincarnation, they show little concern with ancestor rites, and they begin to philosophically interpret the earlier rituals.
 The idea of reincarnation and karma have roots in the Upanishads of the late Vedic period, predating the Buddha and the Mahavira.
 Similarly, the later layers of the Vedic literature such as the Brihadaranyaka Upanishad (c.
 800 BCE) – such as in section 4.4 – discuss the earliest versions of the Karma doctrine as well as causality.

 The ancient Vedic religion lacked the belief in reincarnation and concepts such as Saṃsāra or Nirvana.
 It was a complex animistic religion with polytheistic and pantheistic aspects.
 Ancestor worship was an important, maybe the central component, of the ancient Vedic religion.
-Elements of the ancestors cult are still common in modern Hinduism in the form of Śrāddha.
+Elements of the ancestor worship are still common in modern Hinduism in the form of Śrāddha.

 According to Olivelle, some scholars state that the renouncer tradition was an "organic and logical development of ideas found in the Vedic religious culture", while others state that these emerged from the "indigenous non-Aryan population".
 This scholarly debate is a longstanding one, and is ongoing.